Check the Gas Lines!

 It is grilling season again, and it is time to fire up you gas barbeques right?
 You can just smell those sizzling steaks and those great hotdogs after the game, and a seat on the deck right?

-We tend to take for granted that our gas barbeques are safe, that all we have to do is press the light switch or a quick light with your long tailed lighter stick and off we go.
-We drag the gas barbeques all over the deck or backyard, and with propane we are always changing out the tank when we need more.
+We tend to take for granted that our barbys are safe, that all we have to do is press the light switch or a quick light with your long tailed lighter stick and off we go.
+We drag them all over the deck or backyard, and with propane we are always changing out the tank when we need more.

-Well here is a little story about gas barbeques, that might make you take a second look at the gas lines and where you keep the barbeque.
+Well here is a little story about gas barbeques, that might make you take a second look at the gas lines and where you keep it.

 She carried on with her entertaining, and she used her gas barbeque a lot that season.
 She would keep it scrubbed clean, and it was so easy to operate.
 She left it plugged in the wall, which they told her was OK.